vtrevino/ogmapper/README.md

 Ok

 # Introduction to Encodings, Guiders, and Keys
 ogMapper introduced some concepts and also used novel explorative functions. ogMapper does not index all possible DNA subsequences.
 It first sweeps the DNA sequence until a specific sequence pattern is found; this pattern is known as a "guide".
 Thus, there are two guiders implemented up to now.
 Once a guide is found, the following DNA sequence of length k (provided by -k argument) is used to build a key, which will be indexed.
 The key is a binary representation of the DNA sequence, which is provided by an encoding function.
 There are four encoding functions implemented so far.
+Once a guide-key is processed, the DNA sweeping continues after the last guide until the whole sequence has been analyzed.

 ### Guiders (-g option)
+- TupleGuider : The tuple guider is a simple map of all possible n-nt combinations specifying which of them will be indexed and which will not.
+The file format is as follows:

+To use the TuppleGuider use the option -g TupleGuider:&lt;tuple-file&gt;.

 - StateMachineGuider:&lt;state-file&gt;
-- TupleGuider:&lt;tuple-file&gt;

 ### Encodings
 The encoding transforms the DNA sequence to a binary key.